+The device default setting is HOLD# disable by QE=1.
 The HOLD# pin allows the device to be paused while it is actively selected.
-When QE=0(default) and HRSW=0(default), the HOLD# pin is enabled.
+When QE=0 and HRSW=0(default), the HOLD# pin is enabled.
 When HOLD# is brought low, while CS# is low, the DO pin will be at high impedance and signals on the DI and CLK pins will be ignored (don't care).
 The hold function can be useful when multiple devices are sharing the same SPI signals.
-The HOLD# function is only available for standard SPI and Dual SPI operation, when during Quad SPI, this pin is the Serial Data IO (DQ3) for Quad I/O operation
+The HOLD# function is only available after setting QE=0 for standard SPI and Dual SPI operation, when during Quad SPI, this pin is the Serial Data IO (DQ3) for Quad I/O operation